ninjaframework/ninja/ninja-core/src/site/markdown/documentation/content_negotiation.md

 Content negotiation
 ===================

-A http request by a client usually sends a header called "Accept:...".
+A http request by a client usually sends a header called <code>Accept</code>.
 That header signals the web server (and hence Ninja) what kind of content the client wants to get.
+In the request itself the header usually looks like <code>Accept:application/json</code>.

-For instance a regular web browser sends a header "Accept:text/html" and wants to get back html content.
-An API client would send a "Accept:application/json" to signal that the web server should send the content as json.
+The value of the header field tells the server which kind of response the client wants to get back.
+For instance a regular web browser sends a header <code>Accept:text/html</code> and wants to get back html content.
+An API client would send a <code>Accept:application/json</code>
+to signal that the web server should send the content as json.

-That means that one route like myserver.com/api/person can return the result in different formattings and switch the content based on the Accept header sent by the request.
+That means that one route like myserver.com/api/person can return the result in different representations.
+And that's what content negotiation is all about.

 By the way - in reality content negotiation can become quite complex.
 There is a good article on wikipedia about it: http://en.wikipedia.org/wiki/Content_negotiation

 <div class="alert alert-info">
-Content negotiation is very cool - but sometimes it adds more complexity than needed.
+Content negotiation is very cool - but sometimes it adds more problems than it solves.
 Another way is defining different routes for different result types. myserver.com/api/person.json for json, myserver.com/api/person.xml for xml and so on.
+That means you have to write your controller methods more than once, but you have more control and less magic is going on.
 </div>

 Basic behavior of a Ninja Result